rusrushal13/Kubernetes-Up-and-Running/Chapter3.md

 kubectl proxy # starts up a server on localhost:8001
 ```

-This chapter was mostly about the components and object kubernetes provides.
+This chapter was mostly about the components and objects kubernetes provides.